IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/scott-hanselman.md

 ## What would you qualify as the top few problems facing developers today?

 Folks today don't really understand how things work.
-They just google or stack overflow and [copy/paste](http://www.hanselman.com/blog/AmIReallyADeveloperOrJustAGoodGoogler.aspx).
+They just google or stack overflow and <a class="link link--special" href="http://www.hanselman.com/blog/AmIReallyADeveloperOrJustAGoodGoogler.aspx" target="_blank" rel="noopener">copy/paste</a>.

 ## How would you recommend somebody to start learning web development?